redreoicy/csc496PagesClone/README.md

 ### This is a README file, meant for you to read.
 ##### The more # the smaller, from # to ###### #

+#### 3/10/2021 Fell behind (midterms scary), only got the cinebench to work before class time (my computer slow).
+Should have time on Friday or Saturday to catch up.

 ### My setup:
 A windows 10 computer, AMD FX(tm)-4300 Quad-Core Processor    3.8GHz